 D. Being abandoned in hospitals;

-G. Living in cars, parks, public spaces, abandoned buildings, substandard housing, transportation stations, or similar settings;
+F. Living in cars, parks, public spaces, abandoned buildings, substandard housing, transportation stations, or similar settings.

 Washougal School District Office

-Please click to read Board Policy 3115, covering Enrollment Rights and Services for Homeless Students.
+Please click to read Board Policy 3115, covering Students Experiencing Homelessness – Enrollment Rights and Services.